7.1 – Overview

 7.5 – Sector-specific indices

 While the Sensex and Nifty represent the broader markets, certain indices represent specific sectors.
-These are called the sectoral indices.
+These are called sectoral indices.
 For example, the Bank Nifty on NSE represents the mood specific to the banking industry.
-The CNX IT on NSE represents the behaviour of all the IT stocks in the stock markets.
+The CNX IT on NSE represents the behavior of all the IT stocks in the stock markets.
 Both BSE and NSE have sector-specific indexes.
 The construction and maintenance of these indices are similar to the other major indices.

 Key takeaways from this chapter